SiyaoIsHiding/r-asymptotic-testing/README.md

 # GitHub Action r-asymptotic-testing
-Perform asymptotic testing on your R package upon every push/pull requests!
+Perform asymptotic testing on your R package upon every push/pull request!

 This GitHub Action will run the tests in `inst/atime/tests.R` by `atime::atime_pkg`, on different versions of the package (HEAD vs base, or HEAD vs CRAN) with various input data sizes, apply t test on the test results, upload plots of the test results, and leave messages in the PR if significant performance regression or improvements are detected.